NCAR/ccpp-framework/doc/briefing_pm.md

 **This is one technical reason capgen cannot drive UFS today**, independent of any other concern.

-`capgen-ng` reverts to prebuild's DDT-argument convention.
+`capgen` reverts to prebuild's DDT-argument convention.
 Host authors pass their physics DDTs by reference (one or a few arguments per scheme call); component access happens **at the scheme call level**.
 This works at every scale we've measured.